Vaharai bombing: Accusations of blocked humanitarian aid

 The LTTE political head for the Trincomalee district claimed "The government has already blocked the relief assistance to the internally displaced persons in Vaharai area.
-They were provided dry rations under the United Nation’s World Food Program and that was too stopped for three weeks."
+They were provided dry rations under the United Nation’s World Food Programme and that was too stopped for three weeks."
 In addition, the LTTE accused the Sri Lankan government of preventing ambulances carrying the injured to pass military checkpoints for nearly three hours.